- Purchase the complete Expat Arrivals Paris Guide (PDF)

 Expats looking for a quieter life and a more authentic Parisian expat experience should explore living options in the suburbs of Paris.
 Here expats will find a greater range of accommodation options that are more spacious and generally better value for money.
 Areas further away from the city centre also tend to be more suitable for families because of the proximity to schools and outdoor spaces.
 Luckily, those who choose to live in the suburbs won't need to miss out on the fun of city living thanks to Paris' excellent transport network which makes it possible for them to access all the facilities and attractions on offer without too much hassle.

 While the 9th arrondissement isn't full of the typical attractions, expats will get a real insight into Parisian life.
-It may not be as charming as other parts of the city, but there's a nice choice of apartments in this residential area.
-The Opera and the Galeries-Lafayette department store on one end and the edge of Montmartre on the other, expats will find that this neighbourhood is a great base when it comes to exploring Paris.
+It may not be as charming as other parts of the city, but there's a good choice of apartments in this residential area.
+The Opera and the Galeries-Lafayette department store on one end and the edge of Montmartre on the other, this neighbourhood is a great base when it comes to exploring Paris.
 The 9th arrondissement is also home to authentic Parisian cafés and bars, so residents won't need to travel too far for entertainment.

 Bastille (11th arrondissement)